-This algorithm and its endnotes will help you answer that question.
+This algorithm and its endnotes will help you answer the question on whether a given investigation on humans is a clinical trial governed by the Regulation EU No 536/2014.
 Please start in column A and follow the instructions.
 Additional information is provided in the notes at the end of the table.
-If you have doubts about the answer to any of the questions contact the clinical trials unit of your competent authority.
+If you have doubts about the answer to any of the questions contact the national contact point(s) of the Member State(s) Concerned.